CivicTechTO/Data-Science-Roadmap-Government-Edition/README.md

 # Data Science Roadmap Government Edition
-A collection of methods for a government data scientist

-Data Science Roadmap - Government Edition

-Here are the things that you will need to learn and know to swim in this murky world
+A collection of methods for a government data scientist Here are the things that you will need to learn and know to swim in this murky world

+## Topics

 1. How the Internet Works
     1. Web Scraping